notzree/notzree/README.md

 -Working towards AWS developer associate cert

--GraphQL, learning more backend tech with Go and Rust
+-More backend stuff with Golang

+-GraphQL

 Find out more about me on my [website](https://www.richard-zhang.ca)